AirCastPL/CSharpCodeStandards/040_CodingStyle.md

 24. Use inline-comments to explain assumptions, known issues, and algorithm insights.
 25. Do not use inline-comments to explain obvious code.
 Well written code is self documenting.
-26. Only use comments for bad code to say °ßfix this code°® °V otherwise remove, or rewrite the code!
+26. Only use comments for bad code to say ‚Äúfix this code‚Äù ‚Äì otherwise remove, or rewrite the code!
 27. Include comments using Task-List keyword flags to allow comment-filtering.
     Example:
     // TODO: Place Database Code Here